David Morrow Biography

 2016 – FraudFit

 In 2016, David established FraudFit as a means of sharing big company knowledge with small and medium size businesses.
-The first example of this was his Telecoms Guide to MTIC which has been well received and widely shared.
-He’s a popular speaker on Telecoms Fraud and regularly publishes fraud articles.
-David is currently working to highlight the issue of Telecoms crime in UK and encourage use of the Proceeds of Crime Act (POCA).
+His ebooks Telecoms Guide to MTIC and Preventing PBX Fraud have been well received and widely shared.
+He’s a popular speaker on Telecom Fraud and regularly publishes fraud articles.

 1996-2015 Vodafone Group